 - Revising the paper: Most often, the referee's report is that the paper has merit, but needs improvement.
-The revision will occur during Spring term. - Speaking about your work: You will speak about your work in a proposal in Winter term, and then at Academic Excellence Showcase in Spring term on Thursday May 29, 2014.
-If the timing of the conference is appropriate you will be strongly encouraged to give a short talk at the Northwest Undergraduate Mathematics Symposium (NUMS), as this would give you the opportunity to both demonstrate the fruits of your efforts and to meet students and professors of mathematics from other universities (networking is often crucial in a job search), which affords the chance to become part of the wider mathematical community.
+The revision will occur during Spring term. - Speaking about your work: You will speak about your work in a proposal in Winter term, during a two-hour presentation Spring term, and then at Academic Excellence Showcase in Spring term on Thursday May 28, 2015.
+Pending funding approval we will attend the Pacific Northwest Regional Meeting of the Mathematics Association of America in April of 2015 in Tacoma, Washington.
+You will submit an abstract of your paper Winter term and present at the conference in Spring term.
+Attendance at the conference is strongly encouraged.
+More details will come.
+This experience would give you the opportunity to both demonstrate the fruits of your efforts and to meet students and professors of mathematics from other universities (networking is often crucial in a job search), which affords the chance to become part of the wider mathematical community.
 This process is analogous to the professional mathematician speaking about ongoing or completed work at colloquia and meetings.
 Finally, in the Spring term you will give a two hour presentation on your topic.

-Schedule:
+Important Schedule Items:

-- Week 1 Class meets on Monday.
-Arrange regular meeting time with instructor. - Week 2 Class meets on Monday.
-Finalize topic choice by the 2nd meeting with instructor.
-If you choose a problem from the list on the "Finding a Senior Project Topic" document, you must communicate that choice to me ASAP or risk someone else choosing the problem.
-In the event two people choose the same problem at the same time I will let the person who has done the most work on the problem have the problem. - Weeks 2-4 Meet with instructor to discuss precise project content; begin & continue research; make draft outlines of the paper and prepare the oral project proposal presentation. - Week 4 Class meets both Monday and Wednesday.
-Short oral project proposal presentations (during scheduled class times); study "Guidelines for Authors of Senior Papers" and references cited therein. - Weeks 5-10 Meet with instructor; continue research and writing; submit drafts EACH week. - Finals week Paper due Monday; submit all drafts and feedback along with the paper.
+- Class meets MW 3:00-3:50 pm in MNB 130.
+We will not have class Monday, January 12 or Monday January 19 (Martin Luther King Jr. holiday). - Week 1 Arrange a regular meeting time with your advisor.
+If you have not selected a topic, then your "work log" for week one will include a summary of each paper or problem you are considering for your topic.
+You should finalize your topic choice by the second meeting with your advisor.
+If you choose a problem from the list in the "Finding a Senior Project Topic" document, you must communicate that choice to me ASAP or risk someone else choosing the problem.
+In the event two people choose the same problem at the same time I will let the person who has done the most work on the problem have the problem. - Week 3-4 Topic proposals will be presented in class on Wednesday of week three and Monday of week four.
+See the "Proposal Guidelines" document for more information. - Weeks 2-4 Meet with instructor to discuss precise project content; begin & continue research; make draft outlines of the paper and submit weekly work logs. - Weeks 5-10 Meet with instructor; continue research and writing; submit drafts EACH week in addition to your work log. - Finals week Paper due Wednesday, March 18th by 5pm.